Recommended Books

 This is one of the most entertaining and well written books about the wrestling business in the mid 1900s,

 written by a Sports Illustrated writer and son of a professional wrestler.
-Two chapters are devoted to Gorgeous
+One chapter is devoted to Gorgeous

 George.